 However, strict criteria apply as regards to justification and validity.
 For example, the minimum income set by the provisions for supplementary pension contributions (Ausgleichszulage) and for social benefit payments (Sozialhilfe) is the same for men and for women regardless of their age.
 There are, however, some admissible age-based limitations for military and police personnel.

 There are also some other provisions which discriminate on the basis of age, for example:

 Direct unequal treatment:

-- the official retirement age for women is five years lower than that for men.
+the official retirement age for women is five years lower than that for men.
 This difference will be slowly phased out by 2028, so that by 2033 the retirement age for both women and men will be 65.

 the salary scales of collective bargaining agreements provide for regular pay increases on the basis of the length of service alone, so that older employees usually earn more for the same work than their younger colleagues.

-Since then there have been several decisions – on European and national level – with regard to the consideration of years of service of civil servants.
-According to the public services law (Dienstrecht) on federal and regional level, years of service accrued before the 18th birthday were not taken into account for the classification of the civil servants.
-This constitutes age discrimination and therefore a violation of Directive 2000/78/EC.
-After these decisions the public services the law was changed so that years of service accrued before the 18th birthday are now taken into account for the classification of the civil servants.
-However, to avoid supplementary payments, at the same time the first classification period was extended.
-Age discrimination was also assessed by the European and national courts.
-The implementation of non-discriminating provisions respectively in the public services law has not occurred yet.
+There have been several decisions on European and national level, with regard to the consideration of years of service of civil servants.
+Previously, according to the public services law (Dienstrecht) on federal and regional level, years of service accrued before an individual’s 18th birthday were not considered for civil servants.
+This however, constituted age discrimination and therefore violated Directive 2000/78/EC.
+Since then, the law as well as collective bargaining agreements have changed so that years of service accrued before the 18th birthday is now taken into account.
+A subsequent decision of the European Court of Justice confirmed that the new salary system is in line with EU law.